-Glitter is made of tiny pieces of plastic mixed with shiny metals like aluminium.
-When you swim it floats away and ends up in a fish’s stomach.
-Try compostable alternatives (Auckland’s BodyFX will be stocking bio-glitter at Splore); or don a sparkle-heavy costume to shine the night away.
+Glitter is a micro-plastic - it's made of tiny pieces of plastic mixed with shiny metals like aluminium.
+When it ends up in the sea or on the land, it acts a pollutant and makes its way into the marine food chain.
+Try compostable 'bio-glitter' alternatives (Auckland’s BodyFX will be stocking bio-glitter at Splore) or don a sparkle-heavy costume to shine the night away.

 Most glow sticks and bracelets end up split open and painted on sunburnt bodies (bad idea - major skin irritant).
-100% end up in landfill after just one night.
+100% of 'glow stuff' ends up in landfill after just one night.
 Desperate to glow?
 Try UV body paint (remove before bed or going swimming).

 You’ll have lots of chances to make ethical purchases from our vendors, many of whom give new life to products by selling beautiful second hand clothing and recycled or up-cycled goods.